 There’s pure joy in recreating nostalgic treats, and these Copycat Cosmic Brownie Cookies deliver all the fudgy, colorful fun of the original with a homemade twist.
 They’re simple enough to whip up for a craving, but impressive enough to share with a crowd.
 Give them a try—you’ll be hooked after just one bite!

-• Total Time: 32 minutes (+ cooling and setting time)
+- Total Time: 1 hour (including chilling and setting time)

 Description